Data modeling in Azure Cosmos DB

 It doesn't always have to be either-or, don't be scared to mix things up a little.

-Based on your application's specific usage patterns and workloads there may be cases where mixing embedded and referenced data makes sense and could lead to simpler application logic with fewer server round trips while still maintaining a good level of performance.
+Based on your application's specific usage patterns and workloads there might be cases where mixing embedded and referenced data makes sense and could lead to simpler application logic with fewer server round trips while still maintaining a good level of performance.

 Consider the following JSON.